darxkies/nim-toolchain/README.md

 For now, only Amd64 and Armv6 (Raspberry Pi Zero+) binaries can be generated.
 Support for OpenSSL and PCRE is included.

+The toolchains are generated using Buildroot LTS 2019.02.3.

 To generate the toolchains enter the following commands:

 ```